Miloepeng/LifeHack/client/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License.
+We have made this project free to use, improve and share.

-## 🆘 Support
+## Support

 For support and questions:
 - Check the documentation above
 - Review the database schema
 - Ensure environment variables are correctly set
 - Verify Supabase configuration
+- Ask a question on the GitHub Issues Page

 ---

-Built with ❤️ using Next.js, TypeScript, and Supabase.
+Built using Next.js, TypeScript, and Supabase.